jacobmakarsky/pepe/specs/README.md

 <!-- DOCTOC SKIP -->
-# Optimism Bedrock specs
+# Pepe Bedrock specs

-This directory contains the plain english specs for Optimism, a minimal optimistic rollup protocol that maintains 1:1 compatibility with Ethereum.
+This directory contains the plain english specs for Pepe, a minimal pepeistic rollup protocol that maintains 1:1 compatibility with Ethereum.

 ## Specification Contents